Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

 \item {\bf Nonabelian factors must be simple.} This is the most obvious limitation of the theorem and at this point we don't have a completely general means of overcoming it.
-However, some methods that work in particular cases are described below.
+However, there are some work-arounds that can be useful in special cases; we describe these below. \end{enumerate}